sarvesh2000/SG296_ILUMINATI/README.md

 File for officer dashboard is **dashboard.html**

 ### Admin Dashboard
 The admin dashboard contains all the features of the officer dashboard along with admin access.
-Here the admin can reassign jobs to different officers as well as track any file.
+Here, the admin can assign as well as reassign jobs to different officers and track any file.
+Thereby maintaining transparency.

 File for admin dashboard is **dashboard2.html**